Justo Garrán Moso: Early public engagements (until 1919)

 Garrán's ascendants were associated with Liberalism.
 His paternal grandfather commanded liberal militia during the First Carlist War, while his father was “un alfonsino declarado”; his maternal grandfather was related to the iconic liberal Espoz y Mina family.
 However, the young Justo did not follow suit.
 Already during his academic period he co-signed letters which protested alleged anti-religious governmental policy and were published in the Integrist (1885) or Catholic (1888) papers.
 Following death of his father, Garrán burnt his liberal books.
 In the 1890s he engaged in local Catholic organisations and emerged as their prominent member; in 1901 in name of Unión de Católicos de Valladolid he was signing various declarations.
 In the 1903 elections he ran for the Cortes as the Unión de Católicos candidate; he lost.
 In 1905 an Integrist newspaper claimed he would run again, this time as a Carlist candidate; it is not clear whether he lost or withdrew.

 In the early 1900s Garrán engaged in a local daily flavored with Integrism, El Porvenir; at least since 1905 he was member of its “sociedad editora” and at least since 1906 he was its director.
-However, due to unspecified conflict within board he stepped down in 1907.
+However, due to unspecified conflict within the board he stepped down in 1907.
 In 1908 and with his own money he set up a new daily, Diario Regional.
 It adhered to intransigent Catholic line and formed part of so-called “buena prensa”; according to contemporary scholar it advanced clericalism.
 Diario soon became a popular Valladolid newspaper; with the circulation of 5,000 it was second only to its main competitor, El Norte de Castilla, owned by a liberal political Santiago Alba.
 Garrán did not manage his newspaper on the commercial basis; he envisaged it as part of a religious mission, carefully vetted adverts in terms of morality and covered periodic debts with his own money.
 It is not clear whether Diario supported any specific political current.
 Apparently some readers associated it with Traditionalism; in 1910 the Carlist jefé regional thought it necessary to declare Diario Regional an “enemigo nuestro”, called all Carlists to stop reading it and Carlist newspapers to stop reprinting its articles.